 Morocco for Kids

-Morocco is ideal for parents who once travelled to intrepid destinations, and don’t necessarily fancy a Western poolside now they have knee-high travelling companions.
-Compared with Asia, Morocco is easily accessed from Europe and North America; Marrakesh is less than four hours from London.
-And when you touch down, you’ll find that children open numerous doors, getting you closer to the heart of this family-oriented country.
+Morocco is ideal for parents who once travelled to intrepid destinations and don’t necessarily fancy a Western poolside now they have knee-high travelling companions.
+Morocco is easily accessed from Europe and North America; Marrakesh is less than four hours from London.
+When you touch down, you’ll find that children open numerous doors, getting you closer to the heart of this family-oriented country.

 Meeting the Locals